daeaston/ACI_RoCEv2/mkdocs-site/docs/lab-guides/lab4-bruno/apply-qos-policy.md

 - Optional: Modify the base_url environment to point to the second APIC (e.g., https://apic1-b.corp.pseudoco.com).
 Click Save then Activate.

+- Repeat the above steps with the POST Commands and verify successful application to the second APIC via the GUI.

+- Optional: Open the RoCEv2 ACI - Full Postman Collection.postman_collection file in Visual Studio Code to view its structure:

 ![Bruno](../../assets/images/image034.png)

 ![Bruno](../../assets/images/image035.png)